duderstadt-lab/Java_KCP/README.md

 # Java_KCP
 Java based implementation of the Kinetic Change Point algorithm as an ImageJ plugin.
+Please cite:

+Hill, F.R., van Oijen, A.M., and Duderstadt, K.E.
+(2018).
+Detection of kinetic change points in piece-wise linear single molecule motion.
+The Journal of Chemical Physics 148, 123317.

-Copy the jar file Java_KCPv1.1.jar into the plugins folder of imagej to install.
+To install the plugin copy the jar file Java_KCPv1.1.jar into the plugins folder of imagej.
 The plugin can be accessed under the Menu Plugins->Kinetic Change Point or Plugins->Batch Kinetic Change Point.

 The plugin expects a table with x and y data.
 The region for changpoint analysis must be specified as X start and end.
 The Dialog provides the following options:
 ```